Thick, 'Rather Clean' Ice Sheets Are Spotted On Mars

 "That preserved record would be of extreme importance to go back to," G. Scott Hubbard, a space scientist at Stanford University, tells Science in a separate article about the research.

-The team studied eight scarps — the steep areas where the ice is exposed – by using high-resolution images taken by the Mars Reconnaissance Orbiter.
-All of the images were of sites in Mars' mid-latitudes – some 55 degrees north or south of its equator.
+The team studied eight scarps — the steep areas where the ice is exposed — by using high-resolution images taken by the Mars Reconnaissance Orbiter.
+All of the images were of sites in Mars' midlatitudes — some 55 degrees north or south of its equator.

 The scientists think the exposed ice is not stable at the relatively warm surface temperatures.
 Dundas says ice at the surface is transforming from solid into vapor, causing the slopes to collapse and become further exposed.